cj/sinatra-can/README.markdown

 ## Authorizing

 Authorizing in CanCan is very neat.
-You just need a single line inside your helpers:
+You just need a single line inside your routes:

     def '/admin' do
       authorize! :admin, :all